nasccped/dwm-fulltag-indicator/CONTRIBUTING.md

     The entrypoint for feature implementation.
 Consider the base branch as the source minimal setup (default source code + usefull patches before feat. building).
-It's usefull when the feature synergizes with other patches but this last aren't intendet to by added to the feat. itself.
+It's usefull when the feature synergizes with other patches but this last aren't intended to by added to the feat. itself.

     All base tags should have the following name format: